bormaxi8080/starred/README.md

 ## Others

+- [paulpogoda/OSINT-Tools-Iraq](https://github.com/paulpogoda/OSINT-Tools-Iraq) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Iraq
 - [bgmello/OSINT-Tools-Brazil](https://github.com/bgmello/OSINT-Tools-Brazil) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to Brazil
 - [paulpogoda/OSINT-Tools-Syria](https://github.com/paulpogoda/OSINT-Tools-Syria) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to Syrian Arab Republic
 - [paulpogoda/OSINT-Tools-Saudi-Arabia](https://github.com/paulpogoda/OSINT-Tools-Saudi-Arabia) - A list of OSINT resources and tools that may be useful when conducting investigations related to the Kingdom of Saudi Arabia